technomancy/bussard/doc/intro5.md

     ship.status.cargo_capacity

-You can bring this cargo back to the station, but you'll get a better price for it in a system that isn't asteroid-rich.
+You can bring this cargo back to the station, but you'll get a better price for it in a system that isn't a mining hub.
 It's time to head to the portal.
 Press tab a few times until the portal is targeted, and make your way over.
 You'll need to match orbit, but not as precisely as with the station, since you'll be on your way shortly.
 Once you're close enough for the targeting indicator to turn blue, hit ctrl-space.
-If you can stay near enough for the few seconds it takes the portal to activate, you'll soon be on your way to the Tana system.
+If you can stay near enough for the few seconds it takes the portal to activate, you'll soon be on your way to the next system.

 This system has two planets in addition to the space station.
 Approach whichever planet is closer and log in once you've got a reasonably